hsiang41/k8s-prometheus-adapter/prophetstor/README.md

       targetAverageValue: 10000
  ```

-### Use commend to get hpa status and verify the reference target value that should associate lag metrics
+### Use command to get hpa status and verify the reference target value that should match lag metrics
 ``$ oc get hpa consumer-hpa``
 ```console
 [root@node17121 config]# oc get hpa